cloudmesh/classes/docs/source/i524/technologies-hw.rst

    For example for fixed contributions::

            fix:usr: Changed spelling for Nagios in the technology list

-6. Compile and commit if correct.
+#.
+Review the changed files to make sure you only change the two

-7. Review the changed files to make sure you only change the two files.
+    files.
 If you have other changes create separate pull requests for them.

-8. Finally, create a pull request (check if no new content conflict with yours)
+#.
+Finally, create a pull request (check if no new content conflict with yours)

 Tips